dansand/Python/part2/numpy1md.md

 > *   Load a Python library and use the things it contains.
 > *   Read tabular data from a file into a program.
 > *   Select individual values and subsections from data.
-> *   Perform operations on arrays of data.

 ftp://ftp.ncdc.noaa.gov/pub/data/paleo/historical/europe-seasonal.txt